Adobe Falls

 Adobe Falls is a seasonal waterfall on a tributary of the San Diego River.
-San Diego State University owns the land and it is currently posted with No Trespassing signs.
-There is no legal public access to this location.
-Due to high trespass traffic and destruction of the natural environment fences have been put in place and it is being regularly patrolled.
-Remedies are being explored for removing the graffiti in a manner that will not pollute the environment and to remove the trash that has accumulated there.
+The area is owned and managed by San Diego State University (SDSU).
+It is a popular natural tourist attraction, though there is no legal public access to this location.
 The San Diego Historical Resources Board declared the falls a historic landmark in 1973 (San Diego Historic Landmark #80).